Hepatitis C Specialist for Treating Hepatitis C

 • Have a history of injecting or inhaling illicit drugs

-• Are exposed to infected blood or experience an accidental stick from an infected needle as a health care worker
+• Are exposed to infected blood or experienced an accidental stick from an infected needle as a healthcare worker

 • Have HIV